madpilot/keystonepy/README.md

 ## Setup

 *Please note* This library requires the latest libkeystonecomm.so file, which has correctly exported library functions.
-We'll tell you how to check after the new version is released :)
+If you haven't downloaded the library recently, so and [do it now](http://www.monkeyboard.org/tutorials/78-interfacing/87-raspberry-pi-linux-dab-fm-digital-radio)

 1. Download and Install the libkeystonecomm.so as per these [instructions](http://www.monkeyboard.org/tutorials/78-interfacing/87-raspberry-pi-linux-dab-fm-digital-radio)
 2. Download this library